Seka35/visual-crm/README.md

     2. Click the `+` button to subscribe.
     3. Enter your topic name (e.g., `visual-crm-tony-123`).
     4. You will now receive push notifications for task reminders and workflow alerts!

 ---

-## 🎨 UI/UX Highlights

-- **Glassmorphism**: Translucent cards with background blur for a modern, premium feel.
-- **Dark Mode First**: Designed natively for dark mode to reduce eye strain and look cool.
-- **Micro-interactions**: Subtle hover effects and transitions throughout the app.
-- **Responsive Design**: Fully functional on mobile with a dedicated bottom navigation bar.

----